AlexanderRobles21/buildOpenCVUbuntu/README.md

 # buildOpenCVUbuntu

-These scripts build OpenCV version 3.3 for Ubuntu 16.04
+These scripts build OpenCV version 3.3 for Ubuntu 16.04 and Python 3